MontbrunPrivateCapital/TrustTAdministrationExample/README.md

 ## TwoFactorGeneration

-Send a code toe user related in the given email.
+Sen a code to the user related in the given email.
 Usefully to perform some "sensible" operation where the user should confirm it.

 WARNING!
 This endpoint expect a user's ID as argument.
 Should by a GUID but as string **not as Guid instance**.